The Roll-Out-of-Bed Challenge

 So basically, I screwed myself over on both accounts.

 The next morning, I dutifully and very reluctantly woke up at 6 AM, an hour and a half earlier than I normally wake up on weekdays.
 My roommate was already awake for work, and she looked at me like I was insane for doing this voluntarily.
 I mean, I couldn't actually see her because I am legally blind without my contacts, but I sensed her judgement as I rolled out of bed, groaning like a 60-year-old man, and promptly stumbled into the door jam.

 Then I sat down.
 And I mind-vomited 1500 words onto the page first thing in the morning.

 The weird thing was, I felt so good afterwards that I started wondering why I hadn't done this before.

 SO not the reaction I was expecting to have, considering that I hate mornings and mornings hate me.
 (Sidenote: there seems to be a running theme of blanket hatred for things in this post, but I do actually like some things sometimes.
 Right.
 Anyway.)

 In college, I wrote at night and only at night.
 I was too distracted when the sun was up, and I found that at night, I was just sleepy enough to let the words pour out without filtering myself.
 That's how I got through pretty much all of my last two novels and a two-act play.

 But now?
 I write during the day as a social media and blog manager for work, and then I come back and try to write at night and find that I'm in fact dead inside.

 But when I wake up early, I'm fresh.
 It's my time.
-I don't have the crap of the whole day weighing me down, nor do I have thoughts like, "I should go to the gym tonight but wait that sweaty guy who doesn't wear his headphones when he runs is probably going to be there LOL I'm so not going to the gym" constantly sidetracking me as I eat my morning muffin.
+I don't have the crap of the whole day weighing me down, nor do I have thoughts like, "I should go to the gym tonight but wait that sweaty guy who doesn't wear his headphones when he runs is probably going to be there ew okay I'll just eat a muffin instead," constantly sidetracking me.

 also, i don't do it every day.